-The Jet Administration Console is a user interface which makes it easy for administrators to create and manage the information in the Services Database when the Jet Service Tier (a set of Windows services used by Jet Professional and Jet Enterprise dashboards) is used.
+The Jet Administration Console is a user interface which makes it easy for administrators to create and manage the information in the Services Database when the Jet Service Tier (a set of Windows services used by Jet Reports and Jet Enterprise dashboards) is used.

 The Jet Administration Console allows administrators to:

-- Configure their Jet data source properties for all their users in a single location.
+- Configure their Jet data source properties for all their users in a single location

 - Specify users